japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 `cleanup` returns immediately (and does nothing) when there are no delta and snapshot files.

-`cleanup` takes the version of the latest state file (`lastVersion`) and decrements it by <<spark-sql-streaming-properties.adoc#spark.sql.streaming.minBatchesToRetain, spark.sql.streaming.minBatchesToRetain>> configuration property (default: `100`) that gives the earliest version to retain (and all older state files to be removed).
+`cleanup` takes the version of the latest state file (`lastVersion`) and decrements it by <<spark-sql-streaming-properties.md#spark.sql.streaming.minBatchesToRetain, spark.sql.streaming.minBatchesToRetain>> configuration property (default: `100`) that gives the earliest version to retain (and all older state files to be removed).

-`cleanup` requests the <<fm, CheckpointFileManager>> to <<spark-sql-streaming-CheckpointFileManager.adoc#delete, delete the path>> of every old state file.
+`cleanup` requests the <<fm, CheckpointFileManager>> to <<spark-sql-streaming-CheckpointFileManager.md#delete, delete the path>> of every old state file.

 `cleanup` prints out the following DEBUG message to the logs: